hummingbot/hummingbot-site/docs/blog/posts/2022-01-level-2-a-beginner-exploring-common-strategies/index.md

 ## Missing some trades

 You will sometimes encounter scenarios where you might "miss" a trade.
-In our [example](https://www.notion.so/Hummingbot-Strategies-f6be3f0fd69846939edff76ff900ee8c?ref=blog.hummingbot.org) in cross exchange strategy, you may have sold the item but can no longer buy the same one because:
+In our example, in cross exchange strategy, you may have sold the item but can no longer buy the same one because:

 1. Someone else took the order from STORE B and
 2. The price went up and is no longer profitable